Annual report

 The main focus was on securing the financing for the construction project, the construction approval on 15 September 2023 and the decision by the Foundation Board Committee on 12 October 2023 to go ahead with the project.
 The ground-breaking ceremony on 5 December 2023, the actual start of construction on 8 January 2024, the necessary approvals for the environmental planning and the drilling work for the geothermal probes were further significant steps.

-The excellent construction progress with the selected and commissioned contractors and suppliers and the continued successful, intensive collaboration with the general planning team from apb architekten AG and the construction trustee pom+ Consulting AG made it possible to ceremoniously lay the foundation stone at ground floor level on 27 June 2024.
+The excellent construction progress with the selected and commissioned contractors and suppliers and the continued successful, intensive collaboration with the general planning team from apb architekten ag and the construction trustee pom+ Consulting AG made it possible to ceremoniously lay the foundation stone at ground floor level on 27 June 2024.

 Heinz Specker, foundation board member and construction project manager